Homemade Egg Drop Soup

 I’ve always felt a simple egg drop soup recipe is one of the most comforting soups around.
 It’s light, with a delicate fragrance and silky texture.
 Warming and smooth, yet not overpowering.

-To me, this Simple Egg Drop Soup is the best version of an egg drop soup – and is even more calming than chicken noodle soup.
+To me, this Homemade Egg Drop Soup is the best version of an egg drop soup – and is even more calming than chicken noodle soup.
 You know that’s saying a lot.

 Keys To Our Best Egg Drop Soup Recipe